parsiya/parsiya.net/content/post/2021/2021-05-31-remote-file-share/index.markdown

 it.
 I thought it was "Network Discovery."

 The prompt accepted any user/pass (e.g., user `a` and no password).
-For a while, I thought this is because guest SMB 2.0 is disabled in Windows 10 but, no. I did not get a prompt on a fresh Win10 install from modern.ie.
+For a while, I thought this is because guest SMB 2.0 is disabled in Windows 10, but no. I did not get a prompt on a fresh Win10 install from modern.ie.

 If such a prompt pops up in your VM then chances are the app is not going to